arungudelli/angularjswiki/content/en/material/mat-table-filter.md

 title = "mat-table filter example: Search & Filter mat-table in Angular" date = 2021-02-07T00:00:00 lastmod = 2021-02-07T01:00:00
-draft = "true"  # Is this a draft? true/false
+draft = "false"  # Is this a draft? true/false
 toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify. parentdoc = "material" prev = "mat-table"
 featured="mat-table-featured.jpg"
 authors = ["admin"]
-summary ="mat-table selector in Angular used to display data in table format" keywords=["mat-table,Angular Material Table"]
+summary ="In this tutorial we will learn how to filter a mat-table in Angular." keywords=["mat-table,Angular Material Table"]